 4. No specific guidance provided.

+5. Consider IMC 2515 Appendix B, Attachment 2, pertaining to Inspection Preparation.

 b.
 Key Attribute - Program/Processes for Occupational Radiation Safety

 1. Each position within the RP organization should have its own position description with authorities and responsibilities clearly defined.
 For example, each health physics technician (HPT) should know what authority should be exercised to ensure the RP program can be effectively implemented (e.g., enforce the stoppage of work, adherence to procedures).
 The HPT and the crafts workers should all understand these responsibilities and authorities.
-The inspector should be sensitive to the designated position in the facilities reporting chain and level in the organization and how this affects the direct recourse to onsite station manager on problems with the conduct of the radiation protection program.
-The impact of any organizational change in the position relative to level should be examined and discussed with appropriate level of management.
+The inspector should be sensitive to the designated RP manager’s (RPM’s) position in the facilities reporting chain and level in the organization and how this affects the RPM’s direct recourse to onsite station manager on problems with the conduct of the radiation protection program.
+The impact of any organizational change in the RPM’s position relative to his/her level should be examined and discussed with appropriate level of management.

 Determine if adequate HPT coverage is being provided during outages and normal backshift operations.
 Determine the extent of first-line supervision (foremen) presence in the field -- past lack of foremen having direct involvement at the onset of infrequent work activities in high radiation areas has contributed to serious mishaps and over exposures.